-153 As long-term observations over the Arctic Ocean are sparse, we use monthly data from 154 1950-2019 from ERA5 reanalysis (Hersbach et al. 2020) on a 1.0° latitude/longitude grid.
-We 155 analyze three-dimensional fields of cloud fraction, and specific cloud liquid and ice water contents.
-156 Further, we examine changes in SIC, surface air temperature, convective available potential energy 157 (CAPE), planetary boundary layer height (PBLH), vertically integrated moisture divergence, total 158 precipitation, surface evaporation, and vertical profiles of air temperature, vertical velocity, 159 horizontal divergence, specific humidity, and relative humidity.
-We select the 1000, 950, 900, 850, 160 700, 600, and 500 hPa levels for three-dimensional variables.
-Graham et al. (2019b) showed that 161 ERA5 outperforms other reanalysis datasets in reproducing vertical profiles of temperature, wind, 162 and specific humidity in the Arctic region.
-ERA5 SIC incorporates the second version of the 163 Hadley Centre Global Sea Ice and Sea Surface Temperature (HadISSTv2) product for years 1950-164 1978 and the Operational Sea Surface Temperature and Ice Analysis (OSTIA) for 1979 to the 165 present (Hersbach et al. 2020).
+As long-term observations over the Arctic Ocean are sparse, we use monthly data from 1950 to 2019 from ERA5 (Hersbach et al. 2020) on a 1.0° latitude-longitude grid.
+We analyze three-dimensional fields of cloud fraction, and specific cloud liquid and ice water contents.
+Further, we examine changes in SIC, surface air temperature, convective available potential energy (CAPE), planetary boundary layer height (PBLH), vertically integrated moisture divergence, total precipitation, surface evaporation, and vertical profiles of air temperature, vertical velocity, horizontal divergence, specific humidity, and relative humidity.
+We select the 1000, 950, 900, 850, 700, 600, and 500 hPa levels for three-dimensional variables.
+Graham et al. (2019b) showed that ERA5 outperforms other reanalysis datasets in reproducing vertical profiles of temperature, wind, and specific humidity in the Arctic region.
+ERA5 SIC incorporates the second version of the Hadley Centre Global Sea Ice and Sea Surface Temperature (HadISSTv2) product for years 1950-78 and the Operational Sea Surface Temperature and Ice Analysis (OSTIA) for 1979 to the present (Hersbach et al. 2020).
 We use ERA5 SIC fields because satellite-based sea ice observations are not available prior to 1979.
-Both OSTIA and HadISSTv2 produce similar 166 167 interannual variability and trends for Arctic SIC, especially over areas that are predominantly ice-168 covered (i.e., SIC \geq 50%).
-For areas where SIC \geq 10%, OSTIA Arctic-mean SIC is slightly greater 169 than HadISSTv2 for 1979-2019.
-We do not expect any discrepancies in ERA5 SIC to affect our conclusions because ERA5 captures the interannual variability, seasonal cycle, and trends in Arctic sea-ice well for the post-satellite period (Hirahara et al. 2016).

-172 We focus on the changes in cloud properties and atmospheric conditions between years 173 1950-1979 and 1990-2019.
-Local air temperatures remained stable during 1950-1979, but large 174 Arctic warming occurred from 1990-2019 (England et al. 2021).
-Thus, the 1990-2019 minus 1950-175 1979 difference estimates how recent sea-ice loss may have impacted Arctic cloud properties and 176 atmospheric conditions, even though ocean-atmosphere interactions are two-way.
-ERA5 177 incorporates observations of surface pressure, temperature, and wind speed from a variety of 178 historical archives (e.g., the International Surface Pressure Databank, the Comprehensive 179 Historical Upper Air Network, etc) to generate data prior to 1979.
-Confidence in the ERA5 data 180 increases from 1950 to 1978, where the number of observations incorporated into the reanalysis 181 increases from ~53,000 to 570,000 observations per day (Bell et al. 2021).
-The 1980-1989 decade 182 experienced small local warming in the Arctic region relative to years 1990-2019 and is excluded 183 from the analysis.
-However, a linear trend analysis for years 1980-2020 reveals similar spatial 184 patterns of cloud changes as the long-term difference (not shown).
-Therefore, we do not expect 185 exclusion of years 1980-1989 to qualitatively affect our conclusions.
+Both OSTIA and HadISSTv2 produce similar interannual variability and trends for Arctic SIC, especially over areas that are predominantly ice-covered (i.e., SIC \geq 50%).
+For areas where SIC \geq 10%, OSTIA Arctic-mean SIC is slightly greater than HadISSTv2 for 1979-2019.
+We do not expect any discrepancies in ERA5 SIC to affect our conclusions because ERA5 captures the interannual variability, seasonal cycle, and et al. 2016).
+We focus on the changes in cloud properties and atmospheric conditions between years 1950-79 and 1990-2019.
+Local air temperatures remained stable during 1950-79, but large Arctic warming occurred from 1990 to 2019 (England et al. 2021).
+Thus, the 1990-2019 minus 1950-79 difference estimates how recent sea ice loss may have impacted Arctic cloud properties and atmospheric conditions, even though ocean-atmosphere interactions are two-way.
+ERA5 incorporates observations of surface pressure, temperature, and wind speed from a variety of historical archives (e.g., the International Surface Pressure Databank, the Comprehensive Historical Upper Air Network, etc.) to generate data prior to 1979.
+We caution that satellite-based observations are not assimilated into ERA5 data prior to 1979; however, confidence in the ERA5 data increases from 1950 to 1978, where the number of observations incorporated into the reanalysis increases from ~53000 to 570000 observations per day (Bell et al. 2021).
+The 1980-89 decade experienced small local warming in the Arctic region relative to years 1990-2019 and is excluded from the analysis.
+However, a linear trend analysis for years 1980-2020 reveals similar spatial patterns of cloud changes as the long-term difference (not shown).
+Therefore, we do not expect exclusion of years 1980-89 to qualitatively affect our conclusions.